 P.O.
 Box 33303

 Or, via email to: firstname.lastname@example.org with "Coordinator of Community Initiatives (CCI 14-1127REF)" in the subject line.

 Please send resume in a format readable by Microsoft Word 2003 (.doc) or Adobe Reader (.pdf).

 *** Please note: our firewall blocks all emails containing .zip file attachments. ***

 Only selected candidates will be contacted for an interview.

 NO PHONE CALLS please.
 Due to the high volume of calls we are unable to respond to inquiries.

-The Reuben H. Fleet Science Center is an equal opportunity employer.
+The Fleet Science Center is an equal opportunity employer.
 The Science Center does not discriminate in employment on the basis of race, color, religion, gender, national origin, age, disability, Vietnam Era Veteran or disabled veteran status, genetic information, gender identity or expression, sexual orientation or any other protected status as provided by law.